MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

 ---
 title: Sign in users in sample Android (Kotlin) mobile app
-description: Learn how to Authenticate users in a Microsoft Entra ID for customers tenant using a sample Android (Kotlin) application.
+description: Learn how to authenticate users in a Microsoft Entra ID for customers tenant using a sample Android (Kotlin) application.

 author: henrymbuguakiarie
 manager: mwongerapk